gmr/rabbitmq-flume-plugin/README.md

 TBD

 ### Sink
 The RabbitMQ Sink allows for Flume events to be published to RabbitMQ.
-You must
+The sink

 Variable           | Default       | Description
 ------------------ | ------------- | -----------